About Us

 Steve Diaz of Mt Shasta, California, has been a tandem captain for many years.
 He is a fan of the Northwest Tandem Rally and shared the ride with a blind stoker at the Ride the Rim event at Crater Lake National Park.
 Steve is a retired firefighter with decades of leadership experience.
 He has held professional positions in event planning, incident management, logistics, and emergency medicine.
 When he is not cycling, Steve enjoys kayaking, cooking, being a father and Grampy, and doing anything else his grandchildren need.

-Brandy Pinder “absolutely loves riding tandem bikes”.
-She began cycling in 2014, having discovered the sport when she moved to New York City.
-As a stoker, she has completed two centuries, multiple triathlons and a Half Ironman.
+Brandy Pinder of New York City “absolutely loves riding tandem bikes”.
+She began cycling in 2014, and as a blind stoker has completed two centuries, multiple triathlons and a Half Ironman.
 Brandy has experience with fundraising to benefit recreational opportunities and guide dogs for the blind.
 She is active in disability advocacy and helped make it possible for visually impaired athletes to swim around the Statue of Liberty.
 Brandy’s dream world includes tandem cycling opportunities in all communities, whether it be a large city or a rural area.
 Brandy works as a licensed massage therapist and loves animals, food, and bikes.

-Nancy Stevens stoked a tandem 3000 miles from Portland to New York City in 2000.
+Nancy Stevens of Bend, Oregon, stoked a tandem 3000 miles from Portland to New York City in 2000.
 She won three gold medals at the International Triathlon World Championships in the Visually Impaired Division in 2005, 2006, and 2007.
 A talented teacher and trainer, Nancy organized two Tri-It Triathlon Camps for blind athletes and sighted guides in Glenwood Springs, CO, in 2007 and 2008.
+She is the first blind female to climb the Grand Teton.
 Nancy is passionate about encouraging others to be confident, to set goals, and to make things happen.
 We appreciate her energy, enthusiasm, and experience.